ucsdCSE110wi16/CSE110M260T8/README.md

 3/1 -- Work on individual tasks

-3/2 -- Group meet up, work on testing scenarios, connect individual tasks Scenarios to test :
+3/2 -- Group meet up, work on testing scenarios, connect individual tasks Scenarios to test* :
 - Given that I am logged in as a user and on my home page when I click the 'Create A Group' button, then I will be taken to the group creation page.
-- Given that I am in the group creation page when I submit the group information, then a group should be created and I should be redirected to the group's homepage.
+When I enter in my new group's information and click the 'Submit' button, then a group should be created and I should be redirected to the group's homepage.
 - Given that I am logged in as a user and on my home page when I click the 'Search' button, then I will be taken to the search page.
+When I enter in a group name into the search field and hit the enter key on my keyboard, then pertinent results to my query will appear below the search field.
+- Given that I have launched the getMotivated app and would like to become a member when I click the 'Signup' button, then I can enter my information into the given fields.
+    When I click the 'Submit' button, then I will be taken to my member homepage.
+*These have been changed on 3/5 to more widely cover the functionality of our app.

 3/3 -- Group meet up, work on testing scenarios, connect individual tasks

+3/5 -- Finish up testing and functionality.

-3/4 -- App testing and code is complete
+3/6 -- Finish up styling, testing and code is complete.
+App is complete.

 3/7 -- App is due